 Flight cancellation in Lukla depends on the weather condition.
-In case the flight gets cancelled, it can be postponed for the following day.
+In case the flight gets canceled, it can be postponed for the following day.
 You need to have extra days for this.
-It is highly recommended to book your international flights with a several day cushion period as to avoid having to cancel or change international flights.
-If flights to and from Lukla are cancelled, it is possible to take a helicopter for an additional cost.
-If you wait for the next day flight, you need to cover the food and accommodation for the extra day out of our itinerary.
+It is highly recommended to book your international flights with a several-day cushion period as to avoid having to cancel or change international flights.
+If flights to and from Lukla are canceled, it is possible to take a helicopter for an additional cost.
+If you wait for the next day's flight, you need to cover the food and accommodation for the extra day out of our itinerary.

 What should I pack?

 It depends where you are trekking.
-If you trek to lower altitude, you need less equipment with less warm materials.
-But, to trek in the high altitude, you should bring enough warmer equipment.
-You can see in our equipment list.
+If you trek to a lower altitude, you need less equipment with less warm materials.
+But, to trek at a high altitude, you should bring enough warmer equipment.
+You can see it in our equipment list.

 What sort of footwear is recommended?

-Comfortable hiking boots with thick sole is recommended.
-You should bring wool socks for highest comfort.
-Slippers are a comfortable to use in the lodge.
+Comfortable hiking boots with thick soles are recommended.
+You should bring wool socks for the highest comfort.
+Slippers are comfortable to use in the lodge.

 How much can a porter carry?